nori-dot-eco/NIPs/NIP-6-Incremental-Nori-Release.md

 100 CRCs
 --> 50 unrestricted NORI, 50 restricted NORI
 --> audit says only 50 TCO2e were removed (50 CRC deficit)
---> 50 unrestricted NORI transfered to the supplier account, remaining 50 restricted NORI are transferred to the Risk Mitigation Balance(NIP-???)[]
+--> 50 unrestricted NORI transfered to the supplier account, remaining 50 restricted NORI are transferred to the [Risk Mitigation Balance]()
---> 50 restricted NORI used to retire 50 additional CRCs of Tier 1 (`estimationTier=1`) to cover the deficit queuing the tokens in the Market contract
+--> 50 restricted NORI used to retire 50 additional CRCs of Tier 1 (`category=1`) to cover the deficit queuing the tokens in the Market contract
 --> 50 CRCs in the Buyer's account are changed from Tier 1 to Tier 0 --> the purchased CRCs by the restricted account are transfered to the buyer

+## Implementation
+To be completed

+## Copyright
+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).